chashikajw/Smart-Worker/README.md

 ### How to setup?

- - clone the project
+ - Clone the project
- - import it to the Android studio
+ - Import it to the Android studio
  - Build the project
  - You have to get your Gogle map API key and repalxe it to @string/google_map_api key string attribute.because my key can be not working for you
  - Developed Android studio version is 3.0.1, if you are using Android studio 2.  you have to change the some of dependancies in the gradle file according to your version.